NZTA reveals plans for Amohau St upgrade at public information meetings

 The NZ Transport Agency has revealed all but final designs for State Highway 30A/Amohau St including a new shared path, extra cycleways and crossings.

-NZTA is holding two public information meetings alongside Rotorua Lakes Council today revealing what they have planned for the Central Corridor.
+NZTA is holding two public information meetings alongside Rotorua Lakes Council today revealing what it has planned for the Central Corridor.

 Project manager Nancy Wain said what had been revealed had been a result of public consultation and steering groups.